This is the multi-page printable view of this section. Click here to print.

 The game lifecycle management system — startup sequencing, systemic navigation, and the extensible manager pattern.

 The Managers system is the backbone of every GS_Play project.
-It provides a controlled startup sequence that initializes game systems in the right order, global access to those systems via EBus, and systemic navigation (New Game, Load Game, Quit) from a single point of control.
+It provides a controlled startup sequence that initializes game systems in the correct order, global access to those systems via EBus, and systemic navigation (New Game, Load Game, Quit) from a single point of control.

 Every GS_Play gem that has a manager component (Save, Stage, UI, Unit, Camera, Audio, etc.) plugs into this system automatically.